 On 1 January 2014, the euro was adopted in Latvia.

-On 23 September 2014, the new €10 banknote of the Europa series started circulating in the euro area.
+On 23 September 2014, the new €10 banknote of the Europa series was issued into circulation in the euro area.

 On 1 January 2015, the euro was adopted in Lithuania.